Buying a piece of land is a big commitment, and the process can be overwhelming at times. Here are some land buying tips to keep in mind.

 - Are utilities and/or amenities available?
 Developed lots may be more expensive because utilities are already there, whereas undeveloped lots require you to install utilities at your expense driving up construction costs.
 Developed lots in a subdivision may come with a community clubhouse, swimming pool, or other amenities.
-Please consult with a professional before buying an undeveloped lot as it may be tricky (and costly), and sometimes, not even feasible to install utilities.
+Please consult with a professional before buying an undeveloped lot.
+It is tricky, costly, and sometimes, not even feasible to install utilities.

 - Does the lot have water?
-Lack of water is a deal breaker if you cannot get city or municipal water, or drill a well.
+If you cannot get city or municipal water, or drill a well, then lack of water is a deal breaker.

 - Is the soil appropriate for a septic drain field?
-If the lot does not have sewer access, it will require a septic tank and drain field.
-A perc (percolation) test is done to assess the soil condition and if it is appropriate for a septic drain field.
+If the lot does not have sewer access, then it will require a septic tank and drain field.
+Have a perc (percolation) test done to assess the soil condition and if it is appropriate for a septic drain field.

 - What other knowledge of the land should you have?
-Make sure you are fully informed of easements, access, setbacks, zoning and other legal considerations.
+Ensure you are fully informed of easements, access, setbacks, zoning, and other legal considerations.
 If anything is unusual, please consult a lawyer as the ability to get title insurance is critical.

 - Soggy soil or underground water.
-Understand what the lot is like in all seasons – dry and wet.
+Understand how the dry and wet seasons affect the lot.

-- If developer does not fulfill promises, be wary and have a plan if the developer defaults.
+- If the developer does not fulfill promises, be wary.
+Have a plan in the event that the developer defaults.